Dublin, CA Juvenile Delinquency Attorneys

 • The child will be put on probation and sent to a probation camp or ranch.

-• The child can be sent to the Department of Corrections and Rehabilitation, Division of Juvenile Justice (DJJ) or Division of Adult Operations (CDCR).
+• The child can be sent to the Department of Corrections and Rehabilitation, Division of Juvenile Justice (DJJ), or Division of Adult Operations (CDCR).

-What to Do After an Arrest
+What to Do After a Juvenile Arrest

 • make a record of the arrest and let the child go home;